-Gordon Murray Design’s revolutionary iStream could reduce the cost of the next generation of electric vehicles (EVs)
+Gordon Murray Design’s revolutionary iStream vehicle design and manufacturing process could have huge benefits to the performance, cost and efficiency of future electric vehicles (EVs).

 The iStream’s innovative systems can be applied to a broad portfolio of vehicles, with every form of powertrain, from an electric quadricycle, a mid-engined sports car, to a light commercial vehicle (LCV).